 If you are arrested for DUI in Annapolis and blow into the breathalyzer at the police station, your license may be suspended for either 45 or 90 days depending on the result of the breath test.
 If you are arrested for DUI and refuse to comply with a breath alcohol test at the station or a hospital after your arrest, your license may be suspended for 120 days as a consequence of violating Maryland’s Implied Consent law.
 This suspension is separate from what may occur as a result of a DUI conviction, and even if your case is dismissed or you are found not guilty of DUI, the Implied Consent suspension remains in place.
 To find out more about the Implied Consent suspension you should speak with an experienced Annapolis DUI attorney today.

-If you are charged with DUI in Annapolis, you will appear before a judge at the Anne Arundel County District Court, located at the Robert F. Sweeney Building on 251 Rowe Boulevard in Annapolis, MD.
+If you are charged with DUI in Annapolis, you will appear before a judge at the Anne Arundel County District Court, located at the Robert F. Sweeney Building on 251 Rowe Boulevard in Annapolis, MD (for more information, visit our page on Annapolis Courthouses).
 By choosing an Annapolis DUI lawyer, you will be providing yourself with the highest quality legal representation possible.
-Annapolis DUI attorney Ed Tayter will aggressively defend your case with a commitment to protecting your rights and bringing a positive outcome to your Maryland DUI case.
+Annapolis DUI attorney Ed Tayter will aggressively defend you with a commitment to protecting your rights and ensuring the best possible outcome for your Maryland DUI case.

 If you are seeking information or representation regarding other kinds of criminal charges in Annapolis, please visit aggressive criminal defense attorney Colleen Kirby’s website here.